rahul-lamkhade/LaminaAI/README.md

 * Recent messages are kept in a short-term memory queue (up to 10).
 * Older chats are summarized and stored in **ChromaDB** with metadata.
 * On each new message:
   * Fetch recent summaries + active short-term queue
   * Perform semantic search if trigger words match (e.g., *"remember"*)
 * Final prompt is sent to the LLM (via Ollama) for response generation.
+* type 'exit' and enter which will exit the chat.
 ---

 ### 🔌 API Endpoints (Python Memory Server)